WoutersThijs/hangar-bot/README.md

 Commands configure the chat you are typing in.

 ##### /hb tg status
-The status argument tells you if Telegram listening has been turned and lists the channels it's listening to.
+The status argument tells you if Telegram listening has been turned on / off and lists the channels it's listening to.

 ##### /hb tg on
 This argument turns Telegram listening on for the chat the command has been sent in.